Azure/azure-sdk-for-java/sdk/cosmos/azure-cosmos-encryption/README.md

-﻿# Azure CosmosDB client library for Java
-TODO
+﻿# Encryption plugin library for Azure Cosmos DB Java SDK for Java The encryption plugin is under development and not ready to be consumed yet.

 ## Getting started
 ### Include the package